 Tell us about a spot, anyplace where you’ve guided, that provides you the most joy when you share it with a group of guests, and why.
 What is the feeling that spot gives to you that makes it so special to share?

 I’ve always enjoyed sharing Phantom Ranch with people.
-Before I worked there I guided many professional trips, and took several personal trips down there.
+Before I worked there I guided many professional trips and took several personal trips down there.
 It’s an anomaly in this country.
-Rarely do you find the creature comforts of a bed, shower, AC, and a steak dinner in the backcountry.
+Rare are the times that you’ll find the creature comforts of a bed, shower, AC, and a steak dinner in the backcountry.
 It’s a great entry point for folks to get into the backcountry without having to carry 50 pounds of gear.